teiband/industrial-skill-review/README.md

 #### **Bibtex of all reviewed papers**

-In *** you can find the list which contains the bibtex entry of the relevant papers.
+In [`data/out/bibtex`](data/out/bibtex.bib) you can find the list which contains the bibtex entry of the reviewed papers.

 #### **Review table**